The Architecture of Contact: A Manifesto

 Friction (Architecture)

-In the clash between the functional aesthetics of the twentieth century and the human body, the material comes alive again.
-There is a point of balance where a line of travertine or the shadow of a statue reaches out toward the subject—not to dominate, but to caress.
+In the clash between the functional aesthetics of the 20th century and the human body, matter comes alive again.
+There is a point of balance where a foreign element—a line of travertine, a shadow, a light, a reflection, or the shadow of a statue—reaches out toward the subject—not to dominate, but to caress.
 The broken arm of a marble statue at the Palazzo della Civiltà, reaching toward the clouds, finds its earthly reflection in the skin of a human arm anchored to a column.
 This friction is the only truth we document.

 The Void (Air)

-Air is not the absence of substance; it is the raw material of intimacy.
+Air is not the absence of substance; it is the raw material of essence.
 It functions like the architecture of Ma (間): the charged distance between two bodies a moment before contact.
-We do not photograph people; we photograph the tension in the air that unites them, transforming a fleeting emotion into an icon.
+We do not simply photograph architecture or people; we photograph the tension in the air that unites them, transforming a fleeting emotion into an icon.

 Protection